easysoa/EasySOA/README.md

 # Build and distribute

-Modify the `buildfile` file constants according to your config, then run the following command, from the `easysoa-demo-dist` folder:
+Modify the `build.yaml` file constants according to your config (especially the Nuxeo path, since Nuxeo is not included in our repositories).
+Then, run the following command, from the `easysoa-demo-dist` folder:

     buildr buildall packageall tgz